MAIA-KTH/Hive_Gate/docs/getting_started.md

 ## KubeNav installation (optional)

 KubeNav provides a GUI to interact, monitor and communicate with the cluster.
-The simple and intuitive interface make it easy to install and use for users who prefers to use graphical interfaces instead of CLI tools (*kubectl*) to run commands in the cluster.
+The simple and intuitive interface makes it easy to install and use for users who prefers to use graphical interfaces instead of CLI tools (*kubectl*) to run commands in the cluster.

 ![KubeNav Interface](images/KubeNav.png)
 *KubeNav Interface*